Skip to main content

 Key Facts

-4. Sixth Schedule (Arts 244(2) & 275(1)) creates Autonomous District Councils with legislative powers over land, forest, local taxes, education and customary law.
+4. Sixth Schedule (Art.
+244(2) & 275(1)) creates Autonomous District Councils with legislative, judicial and executive powers in Assam, Meghalaya, Tripura and Mizoram.

-5. Fifth Schedule provides only Tribal Advisory Councils with advisory, not legislative, powers.
+5. Fifth Schedule (Art.
+244(1)) provides only advisory Tribal Advisory Councils; powers remain with the state government.

 Background & Context